What is a storm?

 What does the Local Resilience Forum do to prepare for storms?

-We are not able to prevent storms.
-However, through better forecasting and advanced warning we can better plan for a storm.
 The Local Resilience Forum has well tested arrangements that are used to assess the situation and prepare for storm impacts across Hampshire and the Isle of Wight.

 Associated Risks